-The displays consist of holiday themes, characters, a fascinating winter village, Nursery rhyme characters dance among traditional scenes of the season.
+The displays consist of holiday themes, characters, a fascinating winter village, and Nursery rhyme characters dance among traditional scenes of the season.
 The sparkling icicle forest will surely leave you mesmerized.

 Along with these seasonal events, Botanical Garden also organizes programs throughout the year.

-The Huntsville Botanical Garden events focus on enriching grades K-8 with STEM learning with the tagline of DISCOVERING STEM IN THE GARDEN.
-STEM, which stands for science, technology, engineering, and mathematics, provides students with problem-solving abilities.
+The Huntsville Botanical Garden events focus on enriching grades K-8 with STEM learning with the tagline of DISCOVERING STEM IN THE GARDEN STEM, which stands for science, technology, engineering, and mathematics, provides students with problem-solving abilities.